Get Free Solar Panel Quotes

-But what most people don’t think about, is what sort of impact the Roman Empire had on their environment and indeed, the planet itself.
-We’ve always had this idea that humanity’s damaging effects on the environment didn’t really kick off until the Industrial Revolution.
+But one area not dived into much is the Roman Empire’s environmental impact and the planet itself.
+This is because we’ve always had this idea that humanity’s damaging effects on the environment didn’t really kick off until the Industrial Revolution.

 We’re taking a look at the environmental impact of the Roman Empire, and how its very existence actually contributed to climate change.